Q1. Why does my player not show in the drop-down list on the scorecard but shows in the list of players?

 Yes!
 This can be done from the admin panel.
 Choose Setup/Import Match.

 Q8.
-Where can I increase or decrease the number of players on a scorecard?
+Where can I increase or decrease the number of batsmen on a scorecard?

 You can do this on a division by division basis.
 Go into the admin panel, click Setup and then Divisions.
-Edit your division and you will be able to choose the number of players.
+Edit your division and you will be able to choose the maximum number of players on a scorecard.

 Q9.
 How does Cricket Statz backup work and what are our obligations?